-Honestly, when I was having this conversation with Mister X, I was already aware of his problem.
+When I was having this conversation with Mister X, I was already aware of his problem.
 This is one common phase of the blogging life which most bloggers face.
-I have faced it too, in the initial days of my blogging career, and I faced it last year when ShoutMeLoud got hit by Panda.

-At this point in the conversation I shared a few of my experiences with my caller and gave him a few tips.
-That is what gave me the idea for this blog post!
+At this point in the conversation, I shared a few of my experiences and gave him a few tips.

-I’m sure many of you, (especially if you are budding bloggers), are also facing the same issue.
-If so, you need to take action now, or you may end up among the multitude of start-up bloggers who quit blogging.
+I’m sure many of you (especially if you are a budding blogger) are also facing the same issue.
+If so, you need to take action now, or you may end up among the multitude of start-up bloggers who eventually quit blogging.

 In this article, I will be sharing a few tips which will help you to bring back the motivation for blogging.

-Blog for yourself first and then for others:
+Tip 1: Blog for yourself first and for others second.

 You must have read a lot about the importance of writing for your readers.
-While this is true, it is also true that in order to capture the audience for your blog you need to write for yourself first.
+While this is a good thing to do, it is also true that in order to capture an audience for your blog, you need to write for yourself first.

 Just stick to your niche and write anything that interests you within that niche.

-Start with the basics, then move to more advanced topics:
+Tip 2: Start with the basics, then move to more advanced topics.

-In order to create, interest and engage your readership, you need to have a pile of content that makes a reader want to stay with your blog, and this means that what you write has to help him to understand the topic he is reading about on your blog.
+In order to create, interest, and engage your readership, you need to have a lot of content that gets a reader to stick with your blog, and that means that what you write must help them understand the topic.

-For example, in this case “Mister X” had written about one of the premium SEO plugins, and he was not happy with the comments he was getting.
-Well, first few questions he should have asked himself in reviewing his post prior to publication are:
+For example, Mr. X had written about one of the premium SEO plugins, and he was not happy with the comments he received.
+Well, the first questions he should have asked himself when checking his post before publication were: